Band-Aid/Go-Qiita/README.md

 `Tag` value, as its name suggests they are category tags.
 You need to enclose it with "".
 Example: ["box", "qiita", "vscode"]

 ## Features

 commands:

-- qiita-launch
+- Qiita: Launch
 Launch extension

-- qiita-template
+- Qiita: Template
 adds template to header

-- qiita-post
+- Qiita: Post
 post .md file to Qiita.
 Needs to be .md file

-- qiita-update
+- Qiita: Update
 Updates post.

 **Enjoy!**

 # Todo
 Updated:

 1. Clean up qiita-api.js to be more clean and efficent
 2. With the currenty implementation Optional parameters are hard coded.
 Would be great to make this flexibale.